inin2007/w3resource/Java/Basic/README.md

 139. Write a Java program to get the index of the first number and the last number of a subarray where the sum of numbers is zero from a given array of integers.
 Go to the editor
 Original Array : [1, 2, 3, -6, 5, 4]
-Index of the subarray of the said array where the sum of numbers is zero: [0, 3] Click me to see the solution
+Index of the subarray of the said array where the sum of numbers is zero: [0, 3]

+Click me to see the solution

 140. Write a Java program to merge all overlapping Intervals from a given a collection of intervals.
-Go to the editor Sample Output: 1 6
+Sample Output: 1 6
 8 10
 15 20

 Click me to see the solution

 141. Write a Java program to check if a given string has all unique characters.
-Go to the editor Sample Output: Original String : xyyz
+Sample Output: Original String : xyyz
 String has all unique characters: false

 Click me to see the solution

 142. Write a Java program to check if two given strings are anagrams or not.
-Go to the editor According to Wikipedia "An anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.
+According to Wikipedia "An anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.
 For example, the word anagram can be rearranged into nag a ram, or the word binary into brainy."
 Sample Output: String-1 : wxyz
 String-2 : zyxw
-Check if two given strings are anagrams or not?: true Click me to see the solution
+Check if two given strings are anagrams or not?: true

+Click me to see the solution

 143. Write a Java program to merge two given sorted lists.
-Go to the editor Sample Output:
+Sample Output:
 Merge Two Sorted ListsT:
 1 2 3 7 9 13 40

 Click me to see the solution

 144. Write a Java program to remove all occurrences of a specified value in a given array of integers and return the new length of the array.
-Go to the editor
 Sample Output:
 Original array: [1, 4, 6, 7, 6, 2]
 The length of the new array is: 4

 Click me to see the solution

 145. Write a Java program to remove the nth element from the end of a given list.
-Go to the editor Sample Output:
+Sample Output:
 Original node:
 1 2 3 4 5
 After removing 2nd element from end:
 1 2 3 5

 Click me to see the solution

 146. Write a Java program to convert an sorted array to binary search tree.
 Maintain minimal height of the tree.
-Go to the editor
 Sample Output:
 2
 1